 Create a budget

 One of the best ways for you to feel confident in your finances is to create a budget where every part of your income has a home.
 That means that you put everything you earn in a place on your budget.
 This is also known as a 0 balance budget.
 This type of budget helps you to see what you are spending money on and how you can save for things, so you’re not so stressed if something happens.

 Be sure you budget for all your expenses and re-evaluate often

-Once you have your budget completely set, re-evaluate your budget at least one a week to be sure it is balanced.
-Make sure you are covered in all areas so you feel the financial confidence of saving for rainy days.
+Once you have your budget wholly set, re-evaluate your budget at least once a week to be sure it is balanced.
+Make sure you are covered in all areas, so you feel the financial confidence of saving for rainy days.
 Don’t be afraid to move things around if something is not working anymore.
-This will help to keep you from over spending and busting your budget.
+This will help to keep you from overspending and busting your budget.

 Have an accountability partner or partners